GrosSacASac/DOM99/readme.md

  * System improvements
  * Automated test
- * Easier to use
  * Better documentation
- * Deep HTML composition
- * API harmonization
  * Custom Element Life cycle declaration
- * Better Support for D.vr on all elements
  * Waiting for custom-element spec to finalize to update DOM99

 ###Abstract directions for the future or Specification